fbpx

 Introduction to International Air Law

-20-hours e-Learning plus 1-day virtual OR classroom course
+20-hours e-Learning plus 1-day virtual/classroom course

-• Classroom course in London Gatwick
+• Classroom courses at London Gatwick

-• 20 hours of online modules to learn at your own pace
+• 20-hours of online modules to learn at your own pace

 • One classroom session to put your e-Learning into practice

-Start Date Venue Cost Availability Book
+Start Date End Date Venue Price (Excl.
+VAT) Availability Book

-22/06/2023 Online £684.00 5 places remaining Book
+19/06/2024 19/06/2024 Online £685.00 More than 5 places Book

-What is an International Air Law?
+What is International Air Law?

 International Air Law covers the rules that apply to both domestic and international aviation.
 These rules govern the complex relationship between States, Service Providers and Passengers.
 The rules also govern the impact of aviation on the environment and on individuals affected by aircraft operations.
 It is a very broad subject of relevance to most involved in civil aviation.